 Key Challenges for Publishers: Privacy Laws and Ad Blockers

-9 Ways to Maximize Ad Revenue Without More Traffic
+10+ Ways to Increase Ad Revenue Without More Traffic

 1. Improve Your Ad Placement Strategy

-Where and how you place ads on your website or in-app can significantly affect your revenue.
-Effective ad placement enhances visibility, boosts click-through rates (CTR), and effectively engages users.
+Where and how you place ads on your website or in-app directly impacts revenue.
+A well-optimized ad placement strategy improves visibility, increases click-through rates (CTR), and drives better user engagement.

 Start with above-the-fold placements.
-This means placing ads in the part of the screen that users see first, without needing to scroll.
-According to NN Group studies, users spend nearly 57% of their viewing time above the fold, making it a valuable area for ad performance.
+These are ads displayed in the part of the screen that users see immediately, without scrolling.
+According to NN Group, users spend nearly 57% of their time in this area, making it one of the most valuable positions for maximizing ad performance.

 2. Use Smart Ad Refresh